wjzhengsh/blockchain/v10_application.md

 ## Registering your application
 {: #dev-app-register}

-After generating the client side certificates, you need to register your application with the network Certificate Authority.
+After generating the client-side certificates, you need to register your application with the network Certificate Authority.
 Registration adds your application to the list of components that the network can recognize.
 A best practice is to register your application as a separate identity rather than use the `admin` to sign requests.

 ### Registering using the SDK
 {: #dev-app-register-sdk}